Fedjmike/fcc/readme.markdown

 Makefile targets:
 - `all clean print  tests print-tests  selfhost`

-Use the `FCC` option to choose which copy of FCC to run the tests against.
+Use the `FCC` parameter to choose which copy of FCC to run the tests against.

 The `selfhost` target fully compiles FCC using an existing copy, `bin/$CONFIG/fcc`.
 The result goes in `bin/self/fcc`.
 As the language accepted by the compiler differs slightly to C, only the `selfhosting` branch will compile under both FCC and a regular C compiler.
 [The modifications](https:/github.com/Fedjmike/fcc/compare/selfhosting) required to be a [polyglot](http:/en.wikipedia.org/wiki/Polyglot_(computing)) are quite minimal, mostly just concerning the module system and explicit type coercion.

 If found on the system the compiler will be run against Valgrind when building tests.
 To disable this, set `VALGRIND=""`.

-Simply specifying `FCC=bin/self/fcc` as an option for the `tests-all` target will trigger a partial self-host.
+Simply specifying `FCC=bin/self/fcc` as an parameter for the `tests-all` target will trigger a partial self-host.

 Running
 -------